 - Lymph from gut may miss the epiploic and paracolic nodes and go directly to the intermediate and preterminal nodes.

-- The land of lymphatic drainage is split pretty correctly into regions corresponding to the regions provided by the primary arteries.
+- The land of lymphatic drainage is split pretty correctly into regions corresponding to the regions supplied by the primary arteries.

 - Removal of lymph nodes is possible only after ligating the principal arteries.

-Therefore, the entire section of colon being provided by the ligated artery ought to be taken out to prevent gangrene.
+Therefore, the entire section of colon being supplied by the ligated artery ought to be taken out to prevent gangrene.

 The diverticulosis is a standard clinical condition of the colon and usually includes the sigmoid colon.
 It includes the herniation of the lining mucosa via the circular muscle between the teniae coli.